bphogat1006/Reddit-Markov-Chains/README.md

 password:           The password for the Reddit account used to register the script application.
 username:           The username of the Reddit account used to register the script application.
 ```

+#### How to use it
+Import the RedditMarkov module.
+Create a new instance of the RedditMarkov class, which takes in the Subreddit name as a parameter.
+When typing the Subreddit name, exclude the "r/" from it.
+Then use the "generate" method to generate new comments based on that subreddit.
+The generate method takes a genAmount parameter, which is the number of new comments to be generated.
+For an example of how to use this module, see "RedditMarkovTester.py"

 ## Author